hoangbb188/todolist/todolistapp/README.md

-## Features

-1. Create, edit and delete tasks.
-1. Organize tasks by projects.
+This application is a to-do list that allows users to create, edit, and delete tasks.
-1. Each task can have its own "details" section to store important information about it.
+Tasks can be organized by projects, and each task can have its own details section to store important information about it.
-1. Users can label tasks by priority (represented with colors).
-1. Tasks can be sorted by date (ascendant or descendant).
-1. Users can delete projects and edit their names.
+Users can label tasks by priority using different colors, and sort tasks by date in ascending or descending order.
+The application also allows users to delete projects and edit their names.
-1. There are 2 special "projects" to sort today and this week's tasks.
+In addition to regular projects, there are two special projects for sorting today and this week's tasks.

-1. Each project has its own "completed tasks" section, so the user can concentrate on the uncompleted tasks without remembering the ones already completed.
+In future development, AI could be implemented to help users sort tasks more efficiently, and estimated time of completion could be added to tasks for better time management.
+A login feature could also be added to enable users to save their tasks and access them from multiple devices.